Share this article on:

 The findings come as the US agencies confirmed in October that a Chinese state-sponsored threat actor had breached multiple US telcos.

-AT&T, Verizon and Lumen Technologies had all been breached by the group UNC2286, better known as Salt Typhoon.
+AT&T, Verizon, and Lumen Technologies had all been breached by the group UNC2286, better known as Salt Typhoon.

 “After the FBI identified specific malicious activity targeting the sector, the FBI and the Cybersecurity and Infrastructure Security Agency (CISA) immediately notified affected companies, rendered technical assistance, and rapidly shared information to assist other potential victims.”

-A joint advisory released by the Five Eyes information-sharing alliance released in February revealed that the Chinese state-sponsored hacking group Volt Typhoon may have had access to critical infrastructure providers’ IT networks for at least five years.
+A joint advisory released by the Five Eyes information-sharing alliance in February revealed that the Chinese state-sponsored hacking group Volt Typhoon may have had access to critical infrastructure providers’ IT networks for at least five years.

 “CISA, NSA, FBI [as well as US critical infrastructure agencies and the Five Eyes alliance] … are releasing this advisory to warn critical infrastructure organisations about this assessment, which is based on observations from the US authoring agencies’ incident response activities at critical infrastructure organisations compromised by the PRC state-sponsored cyber group known as Volt Typhoon (also known as Vanguard Panda, BRONZE SILHOUETTE, Dev-0391, UNC3236, Voltzite, and Insidious Taurus),” the release said.